Scutigera coleoptrata

-Scutigera coleoptrata, also known as the house-centipede, is a species of centipede that is typically yellowish-gray and has up to 15 pairs of long legs.
+Scutigera coleoptrata, also known as the house centipede, is a species of centipede that is typically yellowish-gray and has up to 15 pairs of long legs.
 Originating in the Mediterranean region, it has spread to other parts of the world, where it frequently lives in and around human homes.
 It is an insectivore, preying on insects and arachnids by envenomating them.
-Their venom is not dangerous to humans.
+Their mild venom and small organs of envenomation render the species nearly incapable of harming humans.